-During the year the Academy Trust received capital funding which was largely spent on repairs and maintenance to existing buildings and hence was transferred from restricted fixed assets funds to restricted general funds.
-Other transfers were made to move the surplus on the 3G pitch lettings to a sinking fund for a replacement pitch, repayment of the Salix loan and to move the excess of expenditure on the restricted general funds to unrestricted funds.
+During the year the Academy Trust received capital funding which was spent on renovating site security with a fence to separate the one way driving system from the playground.
+The 3G pitch also had renovation work for pitch repairs and new lighting.
+Other transfers were made to move the surplus on the 3G pitch lettings to a sinking fund for replacement pitch, repayment of the Salix loan and to move the excess of expenditure on the restricted general funds to unrestricted funds.